 - File a complaint against the employer’s retaliatory action

-Workers cannot punished in any way or terminated for exercising their rights under OSHA.
+Workers cannot be punished in any way or terminated for exercising their rights under OSHA.
 If this happens, speak to a PA workers’ compensation attorney right away.

 Unsafe conditions at your workplace in Pennsylvania, and particularly imminent danger, are a serious matter.
 If you or someone you know are injured in any way, including due to unsafe working conditions at your workplace, you should contact an experienced PA workers’ compensation lawyer to guide you through the process and help get you the benefits you deserve.